abealsileshi/Computer-Systems/README.md

 Exam 3: Chapters 4, 5, 6
 Exam 4: Chapters 7, 8, 9

-Requirements for COVID-19 (FOR ON-CAMPUS CLASSES, ACTIVITIES, and ANY VISITS TO CAMPUS) As a matter of public health and safety due to the pandemic, all members of the CU Boulder community and all visitors to campus must follow university, department, and building requirements, and public health orders in place to reduce the risk of spreading infectious disease.
-Required safety measures at CU Boulder relevant to the classroom setting include: maintain 6-foot distancing when possible, wear a face-covering in public indoor spaces and outdoors while on campus consistent with state and county health orders, clean local work area, practicing hand hygiene, follow public health orders, and if sick and you live off-campus, do not come onto campus (unless instructed by a CU Healthcare professional), or if you live on-campus, please alert CU Boulder Medical Services.

-Students who fail to adhere to these requirements will be asked to leave class, and students who do not leave class when asked or who refuse to comply with these requirements will be referred to Student Conduct and Conflict Resolution.
-For more information, see the policies on COVID-19 Health and Safety and  classroom behavior and the  Student Code of Conduct.
-If you require accommodation because a disability prevents you from fulfilling these safety measures, please see the “Accommodation for Disabilities” statement on this syllabus.

-Before returning to campus, all students must complete the COVID-19 Student Health and Expectations Course.
-Before coming on to campus each day, all students are required to complete a Daily Health Form.

-Students who have tested positive for COVID-19, have symptoms of COVID-19, or have had close contact with someone who has tested positive for or had symptoms of COVID-19 must stay home and complete the Health Questionnaire and Illness Reporting Form remotely.
-In this class, if you are sick or quarantined, Let the class instructor know of your absence over email and he/she can guide you on the next steps.

 Schedule
 Specific deadlines and dates for exams, quizzes, and labs are indicated in the Moodle LMS.
 You may use the following schedule as an overview of the term, but consult the Moodle Calendar for specific dates.

 Grading